The complete 101 guide to the best hand blender… also known as Stick or Immersion Blender.

 Heston Blumenthal is behind the making of this wonderful foodie focussed all-in-one set.
 It´s not just about the upgrade in functions here, Sage likes to take each tool a little further.
 So a lot of thought has gone into how the tools will help you produce not just great food, but interesting, chef-quality food.

 see in depth guide

-The MQ9087X in the U.K and Australia is our choice, and the MQ9097 (only in the U.S. at the moment) would be our ultimate package as it has an ice crusher included.
+The MQ9087x in the U.K and Australia is our choice, and the MQ9097 (only available in the U.S., Canada and India) would be our ultimate package as it has an ice crusher included.